15th Avenue and Jefferson St.,

 Pioneer and Military Memorial Park serves as a monument to the pioneer families of Arizona.
-The park's historic cemeteries are the final resting place to notable figures in Arizona history and folklore, including John T. Alsap, who was the first Maricopa County Probate Judge in 1871 and first Mayor of Phoenix in 1881.
-Jacob Waltz, the Dutchman of Superstition Mountain fame, also rests here.
-A monument to Waltz includes a simulation of Weaver's Needle and some of the imposing bluffs that serve as landmarks of the famous Superstition Wilderness.
-Waltz and his legendary "Lost Dutchman" gold mine have become part of the internationally-known folklore of the southwestern United States.
+The park's historic cemeteries are the final resting place to notable figures in Arizona history and folklore: self-proclaimed "Lord" Darrell Duppa, credited with naming Phoenix and Tempe, and John T. Alsap who was the first Mayor of Phoenix in1881 and later, Maricopa County Probate Judge.
+Famously, Jacob Waltz, the Dutchman of Superstition Mountain notoriety also rests here.
+A monument to Waltz includes a simulation of some of the imposing bluffs that serve as landmarks of the rugged Superstition Wilderness.
+Waltz and the legendary "Lost Dutchman" gold mine have become part of the internationally-known folklore of the southwestern United States.

 Civil War Reenactors Memorial Day Observance

 Phoenix, Arizona 85082-3342